powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **FeederResults**

 This field contains the contributions of each feeder to the short circuit current as a list.
-It should be returned only if the property `withFeederResult` is set to true.
+It should only be returned if `with-feeder-result` is set to true.
-Depending on the property `withFortescueResult`, it should be an instance of `com.powsybl.shortcircuit.MagnitudeFeederResult` or `com.powsybl.shortcircuit.FortescueFeederResult`.
+Depending on the value of `with-fortescue-result`, it should be an instance of `com.powsybl.shortcircuit.MagnitudeFeederResult` or `com.powsybl.shortcircuit.FortescueFeederResult`.

 The attributes of `MagnitudeFeederResults` are: